BabylonJS/Documentation/content/How_To/material/FrontandBackUV.md

-# How to Have Different Textures on the Front and Back of a Mesh
+# Different Textures on the Front and Back of a Mesh

 Having a front and a back makes most sense when talking about flat meshes such as a plane, a disc or a polygon.
 All of which have exactly two sides both of which can be seen only when the option _sideOrientation_ is set to **BABYLON.Mesh.DOUBLESIDE**.

-However, many meashes have the option _sideOrientation_ and this method applies to them as well.
-In which case think of front as outside and back as inside.
+However, many meshes have the option _sideOrientation_ and this method applies to them as well.
+In which case think of the front as outside and the back as inside.

 To have different textures front and back the front and back image must be in the same file, like the one below